DockerAhmedabad/workshop-docker-101/README.md

   - Open discussion for any questions or challenges faced during the workshop
   - Additional resources and next steps for learning Docker

-### Bonus Materials:

-- Provide a list of resources for further learning (Docker documentation, tutorials, online courses)
-- Share example code repositories for the hands-on exercises